 Priorities change when we have children.
 What were our career aims a few years ago may not be relevant to us anymore.
 Maternity leave gives us a moment’s pause and reflection in a lifetime of work.
-It’s a gift for us to take a bit of time out – to work out what we really want from our future family and working life, and how we’re going to achieve it.
+It’s a gift for us to take some time out – to work out what we really want from our future family and working life, and how we’re going to achieve it.

-The reason I do this is that many mums feel trapped in an old unsuitable career after having children and they don’t realise that their skills, experience, and gifts could be shared with the world in a different way.
+Many mums feel trapped in an old unsuitable career after having children and they don’t realise that their skills, experience, and gifts could be shared with the world in a different way.

 Who Am I?